pascal-roth/thundertorch/source/ML_utils/working_examples/working_example_yaml.rst

    -  the “source_files” key is used to add individual modules, its usage is explained in `Individual Modules Tutorial <../getting_started/Individualized_modules.html>`__
-   -  the “reproducibility” key is used to make training and tesing reproducable.
+   -  the “deterministic” key is used to make training and tesing reproducable.
 If it is selected the random seed of PyTorch and Numpy a set to fix value